altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 *Rossin leaned over to her*
 'R::This is a stroke of luck - him not trying to erase you...
 I think that is lucky at least...'
-~They left the room the holding cell was in~
+~They exited the room the holding cell was in~
 ~Only to find the police station quiet and still~ ~With no police officer, or anyone in the station moving or making a sound. ~ ~They stood where they had been doing something~